curl/everything-curl/cmdline/urls/path.md

 The path is sent to the specified server to identify exactly which resource that is requested or that will be provided.

 The exact use of the path is protocol dependent.
-For example, getting a file README from the default anonymous user from an FTP server:
+For example, getting the file `README` from the default anonymous user from an FTP server:

     curl ftp://ftp.example.com/README